nngogol/PySimpleGUIDocGen/db - Copy/readme.md

 |select|(bool) if True, then the text will be selected|
 |visible|(bool) change visibility of element|

+```
 Read and return the current value of the input element.
 Must call `Window.Read` or `Window.Finalize` prior

-```
 Get() -> (str) current value of Input field or '' if error encountered
 ```

+```
 Sets focus to this element using focus_set.
 Will use focus_force if force flag set.
 Must call `Window.Read` or `Window.Finalize` prior

-```
 SetFocus(force=False)
 ```

-Parameter Descriptions:

 |Name|Meaning|
 |---|---|